RobertCDataScience/RegisDataPracticum1/README.md

 **Modleing**
 I choose to use Linear and Logistic Modeling for the data.
 Logistic worked best becuase it had better predicting power when it came to predicting holding or selling .
+**Results and Conclusion**
 I ran two models One with all of the included fields above and one with only those variables that were significant in the first model and I was able to get about 51% accuracy.
 Also, I used the AUC score to determine if the model is usuable.
+The data was hard to wrangle because of its size and my experience.
+It was definitely eye-opening and a great learning experience.